MobasshirAjaz/Public-Services/README.md

 ### Sample user
 email: testuser@ps.com

 password:12345678

 ### Sample service provider
 email:loyolajsr@ps.com

 password:12345678

 > [!NOTE]
-> *All the sample data used is fictional.
-Any resemblance to real world is not intended.*
+> *The data used is only intended for showcase purpose and is not intended to be taken literally.*
 >
 > *Please not that this app is still just a proof of concept.*